joeldba/st/README.md

 * anysize - Allows st to be transformed freely
 * alpha - Shows a translucent background when used w/ a compositor
 * scrollback - Implements scrollback functionality.
 Bound to Shift+PgUp/PgDn
-* cursorblinks - Self-explanatory.
+* blinking cursor - Self-explanatory.
 Can be disabled in config.h.